14 Days Kidepo Valley National Park Birding Trip (Fox’s Weaver, and Karamoja Apalis)

-Birding Eastern Uganda | Kidepo Valley National Park Bird Watching Tour | Mountain Elgon Birding Trip | Bird guide Adventure
+North-Eastern Uganda Birding Tour | Kidepo Valley National Park Bird Watching Tour | Mountain Elgon Birding Trip | Bird guide Adventure | Fox’s Weaver

 Kidepo Valley National Park is the least explored of all Uganda’s parks and yet proves to offer the best as far as ornithological trips are concerned.
 Kidepo has a record of up to 480 species in total, making it the second-highest after Queen Elizabeth National Park of all the protected areas in the country.
 Being the only IBA located entirely within the Somali– Masai biome, 28 species from the Somali-Masai and Sudan–Guinea Savanna biomes are endemic to this park in Uganda.

 Kidepo’s mammal list of over 80 species includes 28 species not found in any other Ugandan National park.
 Amongst these are such charismatic African animals as Bat-eared Fox, Caracal, Cheetah, and Klipspringer.
 Unfortunately, Kidepo suffered the same fate as many other Ugandan parks during the 1970s and 1980S and is still recovering from years of poaching that left game herds depleted.
 Spotted Hyena, Lesser Kudu, Grant’s gazelle and Beisa Oryx have not been seen at all in recent times and were presumed to be locally extinct.
 Other large mammals have shown a remarkable recovery and there are now healthy populations of Elephant, Common Zebra, Buffalo, Bohor Reedbuck, Waterbuck, and Kongoni.
 Predators are plentiful and Spotted Hyena, Leopard and Lion are frequently seen.
 The Oribis are abundant in the Narus Valley, whilst the dry thorn thickets in the north are home to Guenther’s Dik-Dik.
-The Senegal Galago and Side-striped Jackal may be found in the rest camp at night and White-tailed Mongoose is common but more likely to be found on a night drive.
-The park also has a very rich and diverse reptile fauna.
+The Senegal Galago and Side-striped Jackal may be found in the rest camp at night, and White-tailed Mongoose is common but more likely to be found on a night drive.
+The park also has a vibrant and diverse reptile fauna.